 The authors of The Little Book of Wild Flowers, Caz Buckingham and Andrea Pinnington, choose their favourite five.

-The whole team at Country Life are enormous fans of the wild flowers which spring up around the country at this time of year — and it seems our readers are too, since our simple guide to the wildflowers of Britain is one of the most perennially-popular pieces on the website.
+The whole team at Country Life are enormous fans of the wild flowers which spring up around the country at this time of year — and it seems our readers are too, since our guide to the wildflowers of Britain is one of the most perennially-popular pieces on the website.

 It’s a real pleasure, then, to come across as pretty a new book as The Little Book of Wild Flowers, by Caz Buckingham and Andrea Pinnington.
 The pair founded Fine Feather Press in 2010, and to-date have collaborated on over 40 Nature books titles.
-To mark the appearance of their latest tome, we asked them to pick out five of their absolute favourite wild flowers from the dozens that appear within its pages.
+Here, to mark the appearance of their latest tome, we asked them to pick out five of their absolute favourite wild flowers from the dozens that appear within its pages.

 Rosebay willowherb Chamerion angustifolium